 6. If I cannot attend the weekly meetings on Friday mornings due to work, family, or other obligations, can I still join?

 Yes!
 Rotary has changed to provide more flexible membership options and to recognize that a Rotarian may be an engaged member even if they cannot attend the regular meetings.
 You could still attend social events and service projects, attend District and International conferences, and help a club committee.

 Most Rotarians have standard memberships, where you pay full dues and are expected to attend most meetings and events as your schedule permits.
 We have recently introduced corporate memberships where up to four people from an organization can share one membership position.

 8. What are membership dues?

-Dues for full membership are $150 per quarter, and most of this goes to pay for your breakfast during meetings.
-Alternative membership levels will have significantly reduced dues.
+Dues for standard membership are $150 per quarter, and most of this goes to pay for your breakfast during meetings.
+Corporate memberships are $200 per quarter.